open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ### Multiple-instrument callbacks

-Where idiomatic, [the Metrics API supports an option to use multiple instruments from a single registered callback](#asynchronous-instrument).
-The key requirement for the API is that the association between Callbacks and Instruments be explicit so that the SDK knows which callbacks to execute when observing specific instruments.
+[The Metrics API MAY support an interface allowing the use of multiple instruments from a single registered Callback](#asynchronous-instrument-api).
+The API to register a new Callback SHOULD accept:

-Some suggestions for the API author:
+- A `callback` function
+- A list (or tuple, etc.) of Instruments used in the `callback` function.

+It is RECOMMENDED that the API authors use one of the following forms for the `callback` function:

+* The list (or tuple, etc.) returned by the `callback` function contains `(Instrument, Measurement)` pairs.
-* the Observable result used in multi-instrument callbacks receives an additional instrument argument
+* the Observable Result parameter receives an additional `(Instrument, Measurement)` pairs
-* asynchronous instruments have an `Observe()` method that can be used from appropriately registered callbacks.

 This interface is typically a more performant way to report multiple measurements when they are obtained through an expensive process, such